 From the onset, you might wonder how Dr. Ashton does it.
 Hailing from a family of 6 physicians and 1 nurse, this wife and mother of two possesses a uniquely well-rounded understanding of the human body.
 Leading by example, Dr. Ashton not only ‘talks the talk,’ but ‘walks the walk.’
 When she’s not in the office, she can be found training for triathlons or following her very own Five-Day/Two- Day Eating Plan.
 Dr. Ashton demonstrates first-hand how to embrace and feel empowered at every stage of womanhood.
 This relatable and modern approach is highlighted in her latest book Your Body Beautiful (Penguin), a coveted resource for the medical community and women at every stage of their lives.

 Dr. Ashton opened her private medical practice, Hygeia Gynecology, in Englewood, New Jersey in 2008.
 Physically and aesthetically unmatched, Hygeia Gynecology is aptly named after Hygeia the Greek goddess of health, healing, and cleanliness.
-Resembling a spa more than a doctor’s office, patients are immediately escorted from a Zen-like reception area to examination rooms where they are surrounded by luxurious materials and high-tech equipment.
-Instead of scratchy and uncomfortable paper gowns, patients are enveloped in plush Kashwére robes, much like the ones you’ll find at a hotel.
+Resembling a spa more than a doctor’s office, patients are immediately escorted from a Zen-like reception area to examination rooms.
+Instead of scratchy and uncomfortable paper gowns, patients are enveloped in plush robes.
 Patients are physically and metaphorically “wrapped in comfort,” explains Dr. Ashton.

 While she spent her early years coloring at nursing stations while her parents (a doctor and a nurse) worked, Dr. Ashton recognized at a young age that she was destined to be a doctor.
 Attending Columbia College, Columbia University as an undergrad, Dr. Ashton went on to receive her medical degree from Columbia University, College of Physicians and Surgeons, where she served as Class President for four consecutive years.